alswl/excalidraw-collaboration/README.md

 About public network release:

-if you want to release your own excalidraw in public network, you should modify the `excalidraw.env.production` file, Replace the `REACT_APP_HTTP_STORAGE_BACKEND_URL` and `REACT_APP_WS_SERVER_URL` with your own domain.
+if you want to release your own excalidraw in public network, you should modify the `docker-compose.yaml` file, Replace the `REACT_APP_HTTP_STORAGE_BACKEND_URL` and `REACT_APP_WS_SERVER_URL` with your own domain.